Digital-HR/site/en/role-po.md

 * Maps out dependencies for items (with assistance from the Scrum Master and Developers) to establish working level order of tasks.
 * Attends and participate in Team's Daily Standup

-# Weekly Responsibilties
+# Weekly Responsibilities

 * Evaluates if Tasks Completed are acceptable.
 * Meets with Stakeholders to consider their needs.

-# Sprintly Responsibilties
+# Sprintly Responsibilities

 * Evaluates Sprint Progress with the Scrum Master, and participates in retrospectives to help improve the team's way of working.
 * Evaluates if work in a Sprint should go live, and assists in planning releases..